 Minerals play an important role in the body.
-It acts as an on-off switches in the body.
+It acts as on-off switches in the body.
 For example, to contract a muscle, calcium is necessary and to relax the muscle, magnesium is needed.
 Minerals and vitamins are also important in manufacturing things we need such as serotonin (a neurotransmitter that is responsible for maintaining mood balance).

 If you don’t have calcium, magnesium, zinc, iron, copper and the necessary vitamins, you can’t make serotonin and if you don’t have serotonin, it would result to depression.

 The body needs many minerals which are called essential minerals.
 Essential minerals are divided up into major minerals (macrominerals) and trace minerals (microminerals).
-These two groups of minerals are equally important, but trace minerals are needed in smaller amounts than major minerals.
+These two groups of minerals are equally important, but trace minerals vitamin needed in smaller amounts than major minerals.

 A balanced diet usually provides all of the essential minerals.